Configure VPN settings on iOS devices in Microsoft Intune

 - Safari URLs that will trigger this VPN: Add one or more web site URLs.
 When these URLs are visited using the Safari browser on the device, the VPN connection is automatically established.

 On-demand VPN: Configure conditional rules that control when the VPN connection is started.
 For example, create a condition where the VPN connection is only used when a device isn't connected to a company Wi-Fi network.
-Or, create a condition where, if a device can't access a DNS search domain you enter, then the VPN connection isn't initiated.
+Or, create a condition.
+For example, if a device can't access a DNS search domain you enter, then the VPN connection isn't started.

 - SSIDs or DNS search domains: Select whether this condition uses wireless network SSIDs, or DNS search domains.
 Choose Add to configure one or more SSIDs or search domains.